-Based in Fort Walton Beach, Fla., Brooks’ nonprofit organization has struggled to place dogs after the Gulf oil spill.
-Rather than take in more pets from animal shelters, Brooks and her team have focused on finding homes for the remaining 34 pets in her care.
-Recent owner surrenders, due to military deployment or a battered Gulf Coast economy, make the adoption process even tougher.
+Based in Fort Walton Beach, Florida, Brooks’ nonprofit organization struggled to place dogs after the Gulf oil spill.
+Rather than take in more pets from animal shelters, Brooks and her team focused on finding homes for the remaining 34 pets in her care.
+Owner surrenders, due to military deployment or a battered Gulf Coast economy, make the adoption process even tougher.
 But her goal is to avoid making a bad match.
 “They’ve been through enough already.”

 The issue of pet expenses also becomes a factor when people select high-maintenance breeds.
 Bulldogs are notoriously allergic to grains.
 These short-snouted dogs also tend to have breathing issues, placing them at the top of the "do not fly" list for most airlines.
 But the popular breed generates plenty of adoption applications for Georgia English Bulldog Rescue (GEBR).

 “I turn away a lot of people who have unrealistic expectations,” says Ruthann Phillips, director of GEBR.
 She notes that a typical vet visit for one of her bulldogs can top $200.
 Annual veterinary bills for poorly bred English bulldogs can easily cost 10 times that amount.